multiversx/mx-docs/docs/developers/transactions/tx-migration.md

 To use the new proxies, one must first [generate](tx-proxies#how-to-generate) them.
 The proxy is designed to be self-contained, so unless configured otherwise, it will also output a copy of the contract types involved in the ABI.

 No methods of these types are copied, but the annotations are important most of the time, so they need to be copied too.
-These types wil need the encode/decode annotations, as well as `Clone`, `Eq`, etc.
+These types will need the encode/decode annotations, as well as `Clone`, `Eq`, etc.

 In order to do this, the proxy generator (via `TypeAbi`) needs to know what type annotations were originally declared.
 It turns out, derive annotations in Rust don't have access to the other derives that were declared on the same line.
-For instance `B` does not see `A` in `#[derive(A, B)]`.
+For instance, `B` does not see `A` in `#[derive(A, B)]`.

 The solution is to have another annotation, called `#[type_abi]` **before** the derives.

-Currently, `#[type_abi]` takes no arguments, and works the same way as `#[derive(TypeAbi)]`, but it might be extended in the future.
+Currently, `#[type_abi]` takes no arguments and works the same way as `#[derive(TypeAbi)]`, but it might be extended in the future.

-This is yet the case, but `#[derive(TypeAbi)]` might become deprecated at some point in the future, after most projects will have been migrated.
+This is yet the case, but `#[derive(TypeAbi)]` might become deprecated at some point in the future, after most projects will have been migrate.

 [comment]: # (mx-context-auto)